 Transport the attachment with the power unit front hitch and attachment fully raised to reduce wear of the equipment.
-Travel slowly when transporting over rough or slippery surfaces to maintain control of the power unit and to reduce the shock to the power unit and the attachment.
-Always disengage the power unit PTO before transporting the attachment.
+Travel slowly when transporting over undulating and rough surfaces to maintain control of the power unit and to reduce the shock to the power unit and the attachment.